 I tend to rate things lower than most people from what I have observed.
 I'd say the reason for this is because of specific details and criteria I use to score my games.
 So this is where I'll clarify what my perspective is like:

 I score games based on whether or not they are overall genuinely good from my current understanding compared to everything else I can ever remember experiencing.
 If that criteria seems to be met I'll give it a 7 out of 10 and from there I try to determine what aspects contribute to it being better or worse if it is.
+I make this list for myself so I can try to recognize what games are the most "important" to experience if you intend to finish what the game has to offer.
+(Meaning that things that I find to be successfully unique will find a high spot on my list.)

 Here is the list of how I do individual scores: